combrs/Flask-docker-test/flaskhello/README.md

 flaskhello-build.sh  - build and run all needed to use nginx frontend proxy for gunicorn container with app No arguments needed.

-There is an env file "env_file_testteam", which contains configurable port number for gunicorn and nginx proxy_pass.
+There is an env file "env_file_baikalteam", which contains configurable port number for gunicorn and nginx proxy_pass.
 It demonstrates how to configure containers from external source.

 For start app unarchive contents on host with installed docker&docker-compose (tar -xf flaskhello.tar), set desired port (or leave it default 8080)